hiroshimamiya/EPIB607/README.md

 ### Email
 When sending an email about booking time, clarification of assignments, and questions about the course materials, please include in the subject heading (EPIB-607 – Inferential Statistics).
 It will be primarily the responsibility of the TAs to respond to emails and every effort will be made to respond as soon as possible.
 Please be aware responses to emails received on weekends may be delayed.
 For questions related to assignments and exams, remember to email well in advance of the due dates.
 Please be sure to only use your McGill institutional email for communications with the instructor and the TAs - we may not be able to respond to non-Mcgill email address.

+### Tips when consulting by email or during office hours
+ - If you need help with some assignment material, go as far as you can before coming.
+Neither the instructor nor the TAs will tell you how to do a problem without seeing that you have given it  your best shot.
+ - Manage your time and try to avoid last minute questions (i.e. the day the assignment is due…).

 # Reading materials and lectures
 Class notes are available through MyCourses.
 If you do not have a personal computer to access the electronic materials (mainly myCourses), please get in touch with the instructor.